samokhodkin/whippet-db/README.md

 * as a general data index or a cache
 * as a persistent and sometimes more capable drop-in replacement for a java.util.Map
-* in journaling mode Whippet makes an ideal configuration/properties storage
+* in journaling mode Whippet makes an ideal application configuration/properties store

 ## Features